amin-dev-7/car-hub/README.md

  $ git clone https://github.com/Amin-Mohamed/car-hub.git
 ```

-2. Follow this steps to install npm
+2. Follow this steps to install npm on:

       ### Server
       On backend directory